eyaler/ediking/README.md

 You will get a (different) key to give your students.
 Note that this just adds very basic obfuscation, and is not secure at all
 - Click the username/timestamp to enter/exit full screen
-- You can edit the code, but this is __not__ reflected back, and will be overwritten once there is a remote update
+- You can edit the code, but this is __not__ reflected back, and will be overwritten on remote update
 - Note that while there are some protective measures in place, a rogue broadcast could hang the whole gallery.
 Limit this risk by using unique session, group and secret/key